yracine/device-type.myautomatic/README.md

 P.S.
 Technical support packages are also available.

-Setup time: About 5 minutes
+Setup time: About 10 minutes (with real time processing)

 =====================
 INSTALLATION STEPS